Georges Berr

 Georges Berr (30 July 1867 – 21 July 1942) in Paris, was a French actor and dramatist, a member and sociétaire of the Comédie-Française from 1886 to 1923.

 Under the pseudonyms Colias and Henry Bott he wrote several plays, particularly in collaboration with Louis Verneuil.
-He was Jean-Pierre Aumont's uncle.
+He was Jean-Pierre Aumont's maternal great-uncle.

 Plays

 Partial list of plays written or cowritten by Berr.